 some trail dozers.
 Grinders and pulverizers are available for loaders and other equipment.
-If there This manual-feed crusher is a source of suitable rock, a porta-

-Is a source of suitable rock, a portable crusher can be brought in and set up on site.
+If there is a source of suitable rock, a portable crusher can be brought in and set up on site.
 The crushed rock is then loaded into dumpers and hauled to the work site.